SharonLutz/powerMRMA/README.md

 The user can also generate measurment error.
 Please use ?powerMRMA to see the man page which gives full details for all of the input parameters.

 #### Example
-This example displays the power of all six methods, using four SNPs as instrumental variables, each with a MAF of 0.2.
-Two levels of association between M and Y are evaluated, 0.15 and 0.25.
-There is no measurement error of the mediator or unmeasured confounding of the mediator outcome generated.
+Here, we consider 4 SNPs (nSNP=4) with MAF of 0.2.
+We vary the direct effect of the mediator M on the ouctome Y (i.e. betaM=c(0.15,0.25).
+There is no measurement error of the mediator or unmeasured confounding of the mediator-outcome relationship.
 There is no direct effect from any SNP X to the outcome Y or interaction between any X and M on Y generated.
 This code runs 100 simulations of a sample size of 1000.

 ```
 library(powerMRMA)
 ?powerMRMA # For details on this function